-No one caught the essence of modern travel like Ryszard Kapuściński, the Polish master of reportage who died 11 years ago today.
+No one caught the essence of modern travel like Ryszard Kapuściński, the Polish master of reportage (March 4, 1932 – January 23, 2007).
 He is widely regarded as the founder of ‘magical journalism,’ the reportage counterpart to the magical realism of Marquez.
 Witness to 27 revolutions, often at the sharp end and in considerable danger, Kapuściński wove together genuine experiences with a flair for language and, as some have pointed out, a liberal relationship with the truth.
 A lifetime of dialogue, exploring other cultures and simply living in interesting times produced a body of work which remains both valid and vivid to today.

 Next time you pack your suitcase, make sure you take some Kapuściński.
 Here’s a sample of his books and quotes.

 Kapuściński’s definitive account of his travels and experiences in Africa, capturing the continent in its transition from colonialism to independence with his trademark flair and insight: